pseudog0d/Arch-Disk-Free-Up-Script/README.md

 ## Description

-Uses rmlint to purge all unused repos and cache.
+Uses a combination of simple pacman commands and rmlint srcipt to purge all unused repos and cache.

 ### Installing